menu

 Telecommuters are a relatively large percentage of the workforce: 8.66% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Mountain View - Fort Bridger is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Mountain View - Fort Bridger is a great place for families with children to consider.
+First of all, many other families with children live here, making Mountain View - Fort Bridger a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Mountain View - Fort Bridger has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Mountain View - Fort Bridger’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Even though Mountain View - Fort Bridger is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.